Inclusive design benefits everyone

 What are the benefits?

-We identify the features that can make mainstream products and services more inclusive by evaluating their usability for a range of users - including older and disabled people.
+We identify the features that can make mainstream products and services more inclusive by evaluating their usability for a range of users - including disabled and older people.
 This helps products reach a wider market.

-It can also mean that fewer older and disabled consumers will need separate special services or assistive products.
+It can also mean that fewer disabled or older consumers will need separate special services or assistive products.

 We have carried out research on these mainstream products: